markwilkinson/solid-community-client-simple/README.md

-# solid-community-client-simple
+# SOLID Client for Community Server

-A simple Ruby client to interact with SOLID community server PODs
+Talk to SOLID Pods

-# This is not guaranteed to be useful for any purpose whatsoever.
+# This is not guaranteed to be useful for any purpose whatsoever